ryan-parag/MJML-email-starter/README.md

 # MJML Email Starter

-This projects helps compile multiple MJML templates at once using:

 ## What is MJML?
 MJML is a markup language designed to reduce the pain of coding a responsive email.
 Its semantic syntax makes it easy and straightforward and its rich standard components library speeds up your development time and lightens your email codebase.
 MJML’s open-source engine generates high quality responsive HTML compliant with best practices.